 If my hazard rank is high, why is the chance of experiencing no damage also high?

 That’s how it works with earthquakes: Strong shaking is rare but damaging.
-Most homes in California have not suffered damage in the past 30 years, consistent with this assessment.
+Even in California, most homes have not suffered damage in the past 30 years, consistent with this assessment.

-Why should I protect myself when the chance of major damage is, say, 5% in 30 years?
+Why should I protect myself when the chance of major damage over 30 years is, say, 1 in 20?

-To put it in perspective, your chance of getting sued, totaling your car, or burning down your house is lower than 5%, and yet you probably protect yourself from these.
+To put it in perspective, your chance of getting sued, totaling your car, or burning down your house is lower than 1 in 20, and yet you probably protect yourself from these.

-We help financial, insurance, real estate, and contracting companies understand their seismic hazards, and communicate it to their clients and employees.
+We help financial, insurance, real estate companies understand their seismic hazards, and communicate it to their clients and employees

 We evaluated the seismic hazards of the Taipei, San Francisco, and Salt Lake City offices of a major financial institution.
 We analyzed the 2014 USGS hazard model relative to its 2008 predecessor for a large global insurance company.
-We have published seismic research in 30 countries.
+We have published research on earthquakes that have struck in 30 countries.

 Photo credit: Todd Quam